meincken/nickmeincken-me/src/pages/contracts/2020-03-15-gta-travel.md

 title: GTA Travel
 jobTitle: Front End UI Developer
 date: 2020-07-26T13:00:17.774Z
-startDate: January 2018
+startDate: Jan 2018
 finishDate: May 2018
 columns: six
-break: false
+break: true
 description: >-
   GTA Travel have been powering global travel for 40 years.
 I came on board as part of the marketing team to work on marketing projects and general site